-And finally, we have:
+Finally, we have that

 EffectiveWindow = MaxWindow - (LastByteSent - LastByteAcked)

 The idea :: the source's effective window can be no faster than the slowest of the network (i.e., its core routers) or the destination Host.

 \ The TCP source receives implicit and/or explicit indications of congestion by which to reduce the size of CongestionWindow.